 Action steps for this root cause:

-- Test for parasites with one of the following tests: GI-MAP, GI Effects Comprehensive Profile, or Comprehensive Stool Analysis from Great Plains Laboratory (you can self-order them or order them through a functional medicine practitioner).
+- Test for parasites with one of the following: GI-MAP, GI Effects Comprehensive Profile, or Comprehensive Stool Analysis from Mosaic Diagnostics (you can self-order them or order them through a functional medicine practitioner).

 - Consider specific antiparasitic medications or herbal protocols (tailored to the parasite).